abiosoft/caddy-exec/README.md

   ]
 }
 ```

 ## Dynamic Configuration

 Caddy supports dynamic zero-downtime configuration reloads and it is possible to modify `exec`'s configurations at runtime.

 `exec` intelligently determines when Caddy is starting and shutting down. i.e. startup and shutdown commands do not get triggered during configuration reload, only during Caddy's startup and shutdown.

-Therefore, you are recommended to dynamically configure only commands triggered by http endpoints for more predictable behaviour.

 ## License